 - terrestrial broadcasting including news gathering and theatrical production (e.g. wireless microphones and cameras);

 - intelligent transport systems leading eventually to connected and autonomous vehicles;

 - communication networks for law enforcement and emergency services;

 - the Internet of Things including Machine-to-Machine communications (e.g. smart grids, smart farming, smart cities, industry 4.0);

 Since radio spectrum is a finite resource, governments regulate and manage its use, which is referred to as spectrum policy.
-This task became more and more complex due to the proliferation of wireless technologies and their corresponding requirements especially over the recent years as indicated by the examples above.
+The task of regulating spectrum has become more and more complex over recent years, due to the proliferation of wireless technologies and their corresponding requirements.

-As more and more people want to use it, we need better coordination and smarter technologies.
+As more and more people want to take advantage of devices that demand spectrum, we need better coordination of spectrum rules, and smarter technologies.
 For example, new technologies benefit from the internal market for wireless services based on harmonised EU rules; while more flexible usage conditions help markets to develop and support innovation.
 Since 2002, the EU's Radio Spectrum Policy has ensured the availability and efficient use of spectrum.

 Get involved and contribute

 The European Commission and national spectrum regulators work closely together to develop common rules.
 But radio spectrum policy also has an impact on many stakeholders.
 Find out how you can contribute and learn more about the current activities in the Radio Spectrum Policy Group (RSPG) and the Radio Spectrum Committee (RSC) .